Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Implications of classical decomposability notions

 Just like in the case of $g_1$ ($g_1^{\mathcal{I}}$) we have two more interpretive conditions which are implicit in the use of inequality decompositions.
 Under population-share-weighted (income-share-weighted) decomposability,

 (2C) $g_2$ ($g_2^{\mathcal{I}}$) should be non-negative.

-(2D) $g_2$ ($g_2^{\mathcal{I}}$) should take the values of 0 when the corresponding source of heterogeneity is absent: that is, when the subgroup means are the same, or, equivalently, $\frac{1-z_3}{2}=z_3$ or, equivalently, for any $z$ with $z_3=1/3$.
+(2D) $g_2$ ($g_2^{\mathcal{I}}$) should take the values of 0 iff the corresponding source of heterogeneity is absent: that is, iff the subgroup means are the same, or, equivalently, $\frac{1-z_3}{2}=z_3$ or, equivalently, for any $z$ with $z_3=1/3$.

 \paragraph*{Discussion} As we can see, these conditions cover a range of implications of decomposability and are based on various inequality measure properties.
 Condition (1A), (1B) and (2A), (2B) can perhaps be qualified as richer since they are examining the whole simplex.